Ryder Cup Celebrity Challenge: Niall Horan, Samuel L Jackson star

 Celebrity Challenge matches (all times BST)

-1pm - Match 1 - Yanick Noah and Guy Forget v John McEnroe and James Blake
+1pm - Match 1 - Yannick Noah and Guy Forget v John McEnroe and James Blake

 1.15pm - Match 2 - Luis Figo and Alessandro Del Piero v Luke Wilson and Greg Kinnear